hunyadi/md2conf/CONTRIBUTING.md

 To publish images to your own Docker Hub account, configure the following in your GitHub repository:

 1. **Repository Secrets** (Settings → Secrets and variables → Actions → Secrets):
-   - `DOCKER_PASSWORD`: Your Docker Hub access token or password
+   - `DOCKER_PASSWORD`: Your Docker Hub Personal Access Token (PAT) or primary account password.
+     - > [!IMPORTANT]
+     - > While you can use your account password (if 2FA is disabled), using a **Personal Access Token (PAT)** is recommended.
+     - > To successfully update the repository description (README), a PAT must have **"Read, Write, Delete"** scope.
+Standard "Read & Write" scope is sufficient only for pushing images.

 2. **Repository Variables** (Settings → Secrets and variables → Actions → Variables):
    - `DOCKER_USERNAME`: Your Docker Hub username